RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

    :align: center
    :width: 700

+Here are a few things you can try:

+- Disable ad blocker's for the "rp-xxxxxx.local" website
+- Disable VPN
+- Clear cookies for the "rp-xxxxxx.local" website
+- Try *incognito mode*

 Undesired disconnections?
 ---------------------------

+We recommend connecting the Red Pitaya to a router (or an ethernet port that is connected to it) and testing the setup again.
-If possible, we recommend testing the setup on a different computer and a different network, as well as, checking the state of the Ethernet cables and power supply, proxy settings, and re-writing the OS.
+If the problem persists, please test the setup on a different computer and a different network.
+Also check the state of the Ethernet cables and power supply, proxy settings, and re-writing the OS.

 An application is not working?